stnolting/cjtag_bridge/README.md

 :information_source: All 4-wire JTAG signals are expected to be sync to `clk_i` (same clock domain).

+:information_source: The debug signals `db_*` are intended for testing/development only.

 ### Hardware Requirements

 The bridge requires a module-external tri-state driver for the off-chip TMSC signal (`tmsc`), which handles the module's